What Dealer Paid for Car: How to Find the Real Number

 - A lease return: Sold directly from manufacturer to dealer

-In these cases, you can still estimate dealer cost using wholesale value guides (like Manheim Market Report or Black Book), but you won't have the exact number.
+In these cases, you can still estimate dealer cost using wholesale value guides (like Manheim Market Report or Black Book), but you won't have the exact number for what dealer paid for car.

-The VinPassed report will still show you accident history, title issues, dealer listing history, and other valuable data—even without auction records.
+The VinPassed report still shows you accident history, title issues, dealer listing history, and other valuable data, even without auction records.
+And a $4.99 title and stolen check is always worth running before handing over any money regardless of whether auction data exists.

 Real Example: Using What Dealer Paid for Car to Save $3,500